tef/textfree86/README.md

-# TextFree86: Finally, a network transparent command line!
+# TextFree86: A network transparent command line framework.

 *This readme is not ready for an audience yet.
 I'd appreciate if you didn't link to it, thank you*